lukexi/rumpus/notes/Notes.md

 external editors' syntax highlighting.
 (at first I thought this would enable using control structures in object defs, but that wouldn't be re-serializable) Or, just add a different extension for the YAML, embed the Haskell code and tell Sublime that it is Haskell.

+Could use https://github.com/well-typed/binary-serialise-cbor to create a lightweight editor for scenes, or possibly even a sublime text plugin if I want to get extra crazy.